edphelps/TRU/readme.md

 # Data

-Data is accessed via a Google Apps Script API that maintains a spreadsheet of assignments (open and assigned) and another spreadsheet with the 'docs' submitted by volunteers.
+Data is accessed via a Google Apps Script Restful API that maintains a spreadsheet of assignments (open and assigned) and another spreadsheet with the 'docs' submitted by volunteers.

-The code for this is in server.js and designed to run as a Google Apps Scripts project on their servers.
+The code for this is in server.js and runs as a Google Apps Scripts project on Google's servers.

-Data is maintained and server.js is executed in the context of the e dphelps@trucare.org Google account.
+The data is maintained, and server.js is executed, in the context of the edphelps@trucare.org Google account.